Automation in the Construction Industry

 This is FROG3D®’s CNC milling machine which includes software and a dust collection setup.
 This machine is built to handle large-scale projects and professional industrial production lines, and is designed for larger process areas to deliver larger 3D jobs quickly and efficiently.
 The FROGMill™ utilizes large tools to efficiently complete the pre-bench molds, and based on your preference, they are created in a single piece with sweeping channels on seams on a sloped base.

 In general, typical production steps for automated processes require several proprietary materials and steps- some even require a UV booth for hardening the surface coating.
 This can be time-consuming and you need a clean workspace, power, and staff.
-FROG3D® provides more of a free-form solution and does not commit you to follow any specific processes.
+FROG3D® equipment provides more of a free-form solution and does not commit you to follow any specific processes.
 We offer software for producing pre-benches and systems that are great at machining foam rapidly.

 How Does FROGBase™ Help With Manhole Production?